beitzelorg/beitzelorg.workspace/source/_posts/Dynamic-Time-Warping-an-F-Implementation.md

     myDtwArray2DRecursive' 1 1 n m path d1 d2
 {% endcodeblock %}

 This is exciting.
-The code is flying now (over a 5x faster).
+The code is flying now (over 5x faster).
 Also note the GC numbers, it appears this last modification worked like a charm.
-This code is even running significantly faster than the NDtw code.
-To be fair, I'm not going to read into those numbers too much, my code is supporting less functionality.
-The important take away from this is a minor replace of loops for tail call recursion can give a pretty satisifying performance boost.
+The code is even running significantly faster than the NDtw code.
+To be fair, that isn't an apples to apples comparison, but it is a very encouraging result.
+The important take away from this is a minor replace of loops for optimized tail calls can give a pretty satisifying performance boost.

 {% codeblock lang:fsharp %}
 let cost = myDtwArray2DRecursion ibmData fordData